aymaneltayary/OAuth2.0/README.md

 # OAuth 2.0

-Spring Security OAuth2 Boot simplifies standing up an OAuth 2.0 Authorization Server.
+Spring Security OAuth2 Boot simplifies standing up an OAuth 2.0 Authorization Server.This is an Authorization Server project based on java spring boot and mysql DB .
+It is an application that issues tokens for authorization.

 ## Getting Started